JacobHorstmeier/foodease-angular-rails/README.md

 # Description

-foodEase is my first Angular single page application with a Rails backend.
-This was also my final Learn.co portfolio project.
+Food Ease is my first Angular single page application with a Rails backend.
+Looking for some pretty code?
+Try poking around in the app/assets/javascript/ directory!

 # How to Use